 Norm-conserving pseudopotentials are used in ABACUS, in the UPF file format.
-The filename (and sometimes location) of each element's pseudopotential needs to be specified in the STRU file.
+The filename of each element's pseudopotential needs to be specified in the STRU file, if the the pseudopotential files are already present in the working directory.
+However, in case that the pseudopotential files are stored in some other directories, then a full path to access the pseudopotential files have to be specified in the STRU file.